Generic Name: pomalidomide (poe-ma-LID-oh-mide) (Oral route)

 Available Dosage Forms:

-Pomalidomide is used to treat multiple myeloma (cancer of the blood) in patients who have received at least 2 other medicines that did not work well.
+Pomalidomide is used in combination with dexamethasone to treat multiple myeloma (cancer of the blood) in patients who have received at least 2 other medicines that did not work well.
+This medicine is used in patients with multiple myeloma that has worsened during treatment or within 60 days of the last treatment.
 It interferes with the growth of multiple myeloma cells, which are eventually destroyed in the body.
 Pomalidomide is an antineoplastic (cancer medicine).

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: